nre-learning/antidote/docs/platform/curricula/lessons/endpoints.rst

 ..
 WARNING::

     While these endpoint types are mostly thought to be fairly stable, how they're configured within a lesson definition is subject to change.
-Please revisit this page, and the :ref:`lesson definition <lessondef>` page for the most up-to-date information possible.
+Please revisit this page, and the :ref:`lesson definition <lessons>` page for the most up-to-date information possible.

 The concept of an "Endpoint" is an abstraction within the Antidote infrastructure, but the actual runtime